 If this situation continues and the agreed actions and support do not result in improved attendance/ punctuality, the Headteacher will escalate the situation by contacting parents by letter/ phone call or email to log our concerns more formally.
-Parents are invited to discuss the situation.
+Parents are invited to discuss the situation and any support for the family will be sought, such as referring to the school nursing team, our family worker or informing the child's GP.